On Applying the Lackadaisical Quantum Walk Algorithm to Search for Multiple Solutions on Grids: Introduction

 This paper is organized as follows.
-Section~\ref{section:lackadaisical_quantum_walk} presents theoretical background about the task of search on 2D grids by the LQW algorithm.
+Section~\ref{section:lackadaisical_quantum_walk} presents the theoretical background about the task of search on 2D grids by the LQW algorithm.
 Here, the reader is expected to be familiar with the basics of quantum computing.
-If it is not the case, knowledge from the basic to the advanced levels can be obtained, for example, in~\cite{nielsen_QC,mcmahon_QC,mermin_QC,yanofsky_QC}.
-In Section~\ref{section:comparison_stop_conditions}, the different stopping conditions used in previous works are compared.
-After, Section~\ref{section:solutions_setups} relates the impacts on the success probability to both the space density of solutions and the relative distance between solutions.
-All the findings that extend the conference version paper are presented in Section~\ref{section:lqw_d-dim_grids}, which include generalizing the LQW to grids of arbitrary dimensions with multiple solutions, finding a new optimal value of $l$, and modifying the stopping condition to tolerate a meaningful kind of fluctuation.
+If it is not the case, knowledge from the basic to the advanced levels can be obtained in~\cite{nielsen_QC, yanofsky_QC}.
+Section~\ref{section:comparison_stop_conditions} compares the different stopping conditions used in previous works.
+After, Section~\ref{section:solutions_setups} relates the impacts on the final success probability to both the space density of solutions and the relative distance between solutions.
+Section~\ref{section:lqw_d-dim_grids} includes generalizing the LQW to grids of arbitrary dimensions with multiple solutions, finding a new optimal value of $l$, and modifying the stopping condition to tolerate a meaningful kind of fluctuation.
 Finally, Section~\ref{section:final_remarks} presents concluding remarks.